juncongmoo/pyllama/README.md

 Once your request is approved, you will receive links to download the tokenizer and model files.
 Edit the `download.sh` script with the signed url provided in the email to download the model weights and tokenizer.

-### ㊙️ Community Secretive Way
+### 🐒 Community Way

-There is a secret way to download the checkpoints and tokenizers.
+There is another high-speed way to download the checkpoints and tokenizers.
 There are four models(7B,13B,30B,65B) available.
 To download all of them, run:

 ```bash
 python -m llama.download